 I think social commerce or s-commerce (involves more than just shopping on social networks) does have a great chance.
 There are ways to sell to those drinking at the bar, don’t you think so?

-Besides, it might soon become a necessity for marketers to have to come up with ways to make s-commerce work if they are to remain competitive since at a time e-commerce growth will definitely be set to be plateauing.
+Besides, it might soon become a necessity for marketers to come up with ways to make s-commerce work if they are to remain competitive, since e-commerce growth will definitely be set to be plateauing.